 Schools and Departments

 Transforming Human Sciences

-The Human Sciences Building Expansion will transform the current facilities to accomodate and further enhance our nationally recognized programs in Human Sciences.
-The expansion will feature a 350-seat auditorium, space for seminars, workshops and outreach activities.
+The Human Sciences Building Expansion has transformed the College’s facilities to accommodate and further enhance our nationally recognized programs in Human Sciences.
+The expansion features a 350-seat auditorium, space for seminars, workshops and outreach activities.
 LEARN MORE

 Meet the Dean